Institute-of-Applied-Dynamics/Pendulum_on_a_cart_variational_integrator_program/readme.md

 For each parameter choice running the full notebook will generate and store the data.

-Plotting of the figures can be accomplished then running the notebook 'Analysis_file.ipynb' after all the data has been generated and stored.
+Plotting of the figures can be accomplished when running the notebook 'Analysis_file.ipynb' after all the data has been generated and stored.